A universal compression theory for lottery ticket hypothesis and neural scaling laws: Discussion and Outlook

 In this work, we established a rigorous framework showing that any permutation-symmetric function admits strong asymptotic compression.
 A key advantage of the theory is that it is system-agnostic, meaning that it can be applied to any architecture or loss function.
 The theory has strong implications for deep learning and AI research.
 We showed that this result can be applied to understand the compressibility of both neural networks and datasets, a connection that has not been identified previously.
 This leads to a unified theory of compression for deep learning.

-The central contribution of our theory is a proof of concept that it is theoretically possible to strongly compress neural networks and datasets, enabling far more efficient use of training data and model parameters.
+The central contribution of our theory is a proof of concept that it is theoretically possible to strongly compress neural networks and datasets, enabling far more efficient use of data and parameters.
 An important future direction is therefore to develop practical compression algorithms that can improve neural scaling laws at scale.
 We proposed a polynomial-time algorithm that achieves these scalings exactly, but it is currently too slow and memory-intensive in high dimensions.
 We expect future work to either optimize this algorithm or design scalable approximations.
-A potential limitation of moment-matching compression is slow error decay when the constituent dimension $m$ is large, manifesting the familiar curse of dimensionality.
+A potential limitation of moment-matching compression is slow error decay when the constituent dimension $m$ is large, reflecting the familiar curse of dimensionality.
+Another possible limitation is that when $m$ is large the outputs are likely to degrade in smoothness.
 However, many ostensibly high-dimensional objects actually lie near low-dimensional manifolds \citep{abbas2021effective}.
-In particular, language data appear to have an effective dimension $\sim 10$ \citep{gromov2023languagedimensions}.
+In particular, language data appear to have an effective dimension $\sim 10$ \citep{gromov2023languagedimensions,du2025correlation}.
 These observations suggest that our compression framework can be extended to handle high-dimensional yet structured data, where exploiting low-dimensional embeddings may greatly mitigate the apparent limitation.